SarahBass/ClockfacePomeranianFitBit/README.md

 resized a snapshot of a scene to a 300 x 300 pixel area.
 This watch is private only in the Fitbit Studio.
 The animations are triggered by movement instead of time giving it a choppy look that isn't very user friendly.
 See my Animate codes using transform, sprites, and time for better examples.
 Also Morse Code Game uses the same art.
+The one benefit to animating only upon movement is that it saves battery.

 You can see more of my art at https://www.instagram.com/puppyvector/?hl=en.